EventStore/documentation/docs/clients/dotnet/5.0/streams/README.md

-# Creating and writing to a stream
+# Creating and appending to a stream

 Sending events to a non-existing stream, implicitly creates the stream.

-## Writing to a stream
+## Appending to a stream

-You can use the client API to write one or more events to a stream atomically.
+You can use the client API to append one or more events to a stream atomically.
 You do this by appending the events to the stream in one operation, or by using transactions.

-It is possible to make an optimistic concurrency check during the write by specifying the version at which you expect the stream to be.
-Identical write operations are idempotent if the optimistic concurrency check is not disabled.
+It is possible to make an optimistic concurrency check during the append operation by specifying the version at which you expect the stream to be.
+Identical append operations are idempotent if the optimistic concurrency check is not disabled.
 You can find more information on optimistic concurrency and idempotence [here](/v5/dotnet-api/optimistic-concurrency-and-idempotence.md).

-The writing methods all use a type named `EventData` to represent an event to store.
+The appending methods all use a type named `EventData` to represent an event to store.

 ## Append to a stream in a single write